 Please note that Mia has two entrances.
 The 3rd ave entrance is accessible and open year round.
 The 24th street grand staircase entrance is open in the summer months.

 Mia is located along Metro Transit route #11.
 A number of other bus lines run within blocks of the museum.
 You can use the Metro Transit Trip Planner to find the best route.

 There is free street parking available around Mia and paid parking in lots and ramps.
-For a map of the parking options click here.
+Download a parking map as a printable PDF.

 At Mia you’re invited to explore the vast permanent collections of art from ancient to contemporary, Asian to African and to explore special exhibitions around the museum.
 General admission is free: no reservations required.

 Special exhibitions, classes, and some talks and special events do require tickets: reservations are recommended. https://ticket.artsmia.org/

 Children and families are always welcome at Mia.
 Make use of our free drop-in family play space which includes kids books and toys as well as a family restroom and nursing room.
 We also offer free monthly Family Day events (on the second Sunday of each month) where your family can enjoy art-making, storytelling, scavenger hunts designed for kids, and more.
 We’re a big museum, so to make life easier we provide strollers to borrow.

 Yes.
 But we ask that you 1) Keep your flash turned off 2) Check the label: if the work is on loan photography is not permitted.
 Unsure if it’s on loan?
 Ask a guard!